Mihir-Null/TipsyWalkerRoomGenerator/README.md

 Install Instructions

-1. Open the scenes folder in the unity editor
+1.Open the scenes folder in the unity editor

-2.right click and selct import new package
+2.Right click and selct import new package

 3.Import all from HPProceduralGenerator